Rigpa Moving Forward

 August 2017 - December 2017 Values workshops were held to bring out what we treasure as a community and what we wish to abandon.
 The values workshops then informed the Code of Conduct.

 We recognise that listening, non-judgement and good communication need practice and on-going deepening.
-We are committed to checking regularly that we continue to change, and a new working group will be formed to track progress.
+We are committed to checking regularly that we continue to change by seeking feedback from our members.

 6. Strengthening our governance, transparency and financial practices